zer0cache/matic-docs/docs/faq/general-faq.md

 Delegated tokens enter unbonding period immediately upon unbond request.
 However, validators will need to serve a certain notice period in active state, participating in consensus and proposing checkpoints before entering into unbonding period.

 Stakers can withdraw their tokens after the unbonding period ends.
-Exact durations of withdraw for both delegator and validator will be announced here soon.
+The duration of the unbonding period is of 82 checkpoints.

 See: